-The Community Access Programme (CAP) received recognition in September 2013 this year for its innovative approach for increasing participation in sport and physical activity in Edinburgh.
+The Community Access Programme (CAP) received recognition in September 2013 for its innovative approach for increasing participation in sport and physical activity in Edinburgh.
 CAP was awarded the World Leisure International Innovation Award.
 The prize was collected at a presentation at the World Leisure Congress held in Rimini Italy.

 This global recognition is an example of how Edinburgh Leisure is being seen as an expert in Sport and Physical Activity.
 The programme was also complimented for the range of partners and service users that take part in the programme.

 CAP is a clear example of an organisation approach with everyone being involved from receptionists providing a great customer experience to gym instructors providing the technical support whilst in the gym.
 Without every member of staff clearly demonstrating our values the programme would not be a success and have achieved this great award.

 If you want any information about the programme please email CAP.

 City of Edinburgh Council Children & Families Awards

 The Director’s Award is awarded to the project that best demonstrated the priorities and aspirations of CEC Children and Families during 2012.
 Young people from Edinburgh schools volunteered as young gamesmakers for the sitting volleyball at the Paralympic Games 2012 in London.

 In partnership with Active Schools, Edinburgh Leisure arranged for 16 senior pupils to attend the Paralympic sitting volleyball competition for 17 days.
 These young people were the only group of young games makers representing Scotland.
 While they were there, the team was assessed and subsequently awarded the prestigious role of courtside assistants for the men’s gold medal match.

 Further to that the whole team were honoured to receive invitations from the Lord Provost of the City of Edinburgh, inviting them to the ceremony to bestow the Freedom of the City of Edinburgh on Sir Chris Hoy.